marcelloraffaele/kubernetes-experiments/mysql-ephemeral-volume/README.md

 # kubernetes-experiments: MySQL Ephemeral volume

+This example shows how to create a MySQL Database in Kubernetes with ephemeral storage.
+This means that every time the pod is deleted the data will be lost and recreated from the initial setup defined insid the config map.

 From the documentation:
 On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers. from ([https://kubernetes.io/docs/concepts/storage/volumes/](https://kubernetes.io/docs/concepts/storage/volumes/))